- Solid frame

 I found the Assault Rower elite to be a very sturdy commercial-grade rower.
 In fact, the most common descriptor I came across was that this thing is built like a tank.
 It also provides a very smooth, fluid rowing stroke that is on par with other top-rated air rowers like the Concept2 Row Erg.

 This is a very good machine for people who are after an intense workout.
-However, it’s not as good as the likes of the Concept2 when it comes to monitor performance and is bulkier than most competitors.
+However, it’s not as good as the likes of the Concept2 when it comes to monitoring performance and is bulkier than most competitors.

-In the following paragraphs, I’ll take you under the hood as we explore the features, benefits as well as the negatives of the Assault Rower Elite.
+In the following paragraphs, I’ll take you under the hood as we explore the features, benefits as well as negatives of the Assault Rower Elite.
 I’ll also specify who this rowing machine is and is not for and I’ll compare the Assault with a couple of popular competitors.

 Keep reading to get the full picture.